k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 - The interface password can be re-encrypted using the Re-Key button or by saving the password changes.

-### Level 3 - Assigned environment with keystore (protection key)
+### Level 3 - Assigned Environment With Keystore (Protection Key)
-The protection key is used to encrypt the master key using a Java keystore.
+The protection key is used to encrypt the master key using a Java Keystore.
 To decrypt the password to the environment using this option, the following access is needed:
 - Environment's XML (like for the previous solution).
 - Master key stored in Cassandra (environment dependent), access to the entire Cassandra cluster is required.
 - Keystore.
 - Keystore password (config.ini) to get the protection key storing the encrypted master key.

 ## Interfaces